mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 the leader of the pride.
 Other families owe him and his family their fealty.
 A number of prides form a clan (huiha), with one pride dominant.
-Again, prides in the clan owe fealty to the clan’s leader.
-The clan’s leader is expected, in turn, to protect and provide for members of the clan settling disputes between prides within the clan, and administering his holdings wisely and well.
+Again, prides in the clan owe fealty to the clan's leader.
+The clan's leader is expected, in turn, to protect and provide for members of the clan settling disputes between prides within the clan, and administering his holdings wisely and well.